 Copies of the book will be available to purchase at the event at a special discounted rate.

 The Book Launch will take place at 5pm in Seminar Room G in the Manor Road Building, University of Oxford, Manor Road, Oxford, OX1 3UQ.
-The talk will be followed by a Reception in the Common Room in Manor Road Building at 6pm.
+The talk will be followed by a Reception in the third floor atrium in Manor Road Building at 6pm.
 Drinks and canapés will be served.
 Please notify us of any dietary requirements so that we can inform our caterers.